 Nebbiolo is grown throughout the Piedmont region, in all directions from Alba, and is used to make incredible wines.
 Perhaps the most well-known (and pricey) are the Barolo and Barbaresco, which we adore.
 Each micro region has their own take on how they use the versatile Nebbiolo grapes.
 Branch out and explore - find one that matches your palette!

-Barolo wine in boxes
+Bottle of Barolo wine

 Click on the photo to see a gallery of images